aminalaee/sqladmin/docs/configurations.md

         # OperationColumnFilter provides dropdown UI with multiple operations
-        OperationColumnFilter(User.email),        # String operations: Contains, Equals, Starts with, Ends with OperationColumnFilter(User.age),          # Numeric operations: Equals, Greater than, Less than ]
+        OperationColumnFilter(User.email),        # String operations: Contains, Equals, Starts with, Ends with OperationColumnFilter(User.age),          # Numeric operations: Equals, Greater than, Less than OperationColumnFilter(User.created_at),   # DateTime operations: Equals, Greater than, Less than ]
     can_create = True
     can_edit = True